 In Baltimore, a “bop” is slang for a long walk.
 With the free BoP Pass you can take a journey through the streets where Frederick Douglass, Billie Holiday and Harriet Tubman once walked, learning about their contributions to history and how their fearlessness, big ideas and bold innovation informs our culture today.

-Get your free BoP Pass and discover Baltimore’s Black museums, restaurants, shops and other cultural and historical attractions throughout the city—exploring over a few hours or a few days.
-Celebrate Baltimore’s deep African American history and heritage, as home to influential leaders such as Thurgood Marshall, Frederick Douglass, Billie Holiday and, at one point, Oprah Winfrey (she still loves our crab cakes!).
-Get lost in cultural institutions and landmarks like the National Great Blacks In Wax Museum, the Frederick Douglass-Issac Myers Maritime Park Museum, the Reginald F. Lewis Museum of Maryland African American History and Culture and so much more to learn all about the history of influential authors, musicians and leaders.
+With the free BoP Pass, discover Baltimore’s Black museums, restaurants, shops and other cultural and historical attractions throughout the city.
+Celebrate Baltimore’s deep African American history and heritage, as home to influential leaders such as Thurgood Marshall, Frederick Douglass, and Billie Holiday.
+Get lost in cultural institutions and landmarks like the National Great Blacks In Wax Museum, the Sankofa Children’s Museum of African Cultures, the Reginald F. Lewis Museum of Maryland African American History and Culture and so much more to learn all about the history of influential authors, musicians and leaders.
 Plus, get exclusive offers at some of our Black-owned businesses.
 See and do it all with one easy pass that the whole family will enjoy.

 Featured Attractions include: